hectorbennett/command-pattern/README.md

 ## Implementing the Command Pattern and undo/redo functionality in both Python and Rust

-NOTE: This is a WIP - I'll publish this outside of github once it's finished.

 I'm currently developing a pixel editor using Rust and WebAssembly.
 One of the key functionalities that I need to implement is undo/redo.
 To achieve this, I'll be utilizing the Command Pattern.

 The Command Pattern is a design pattern that allows instructions to be encapsulated as objects, each containing all the necessary data to execute a specific command.
 This approach differs from the traditional method of issuing instructions as simple function calls, as commands can now be queued and executed at a later time.